simonjodet/blog/src/assets/posts/2013-11-01-how-to-dynamically-localize-angularjs.markdown

+**ARCHIVE**

 The other day, I found out some things in [AngularJS](http://angularjs.org/) are still not really well polished.
 One of those things in internationalization.

 I18n and l10n in AngularJS are ["natively"](http://docs.angularjs.org/guide/i18n) supported.
 First of all, that's not completely true.
 Components of AngularJS can be easily localized (and yet not really, we'll talk about that).
 For your code and your texts, you're on your own.
 I chose to write my own directive and filter because that's actually really easy with AngularJS.
 You can also look around, I found several libraries for that purpose and more.
 Whatever solution you choose, you'll have a dynamically localizable app.
 Except for that part that AngularJS localize himself.

 There is no official way to change the locale of the AngularJS components without reloading the page.
 And if like me the other day, you're working on an app that is completely client-side (no server-side code to load the correct locale file), you're screwed.